1. About this policy

 - when you call our contact centre to speak with one of our staff, or when you write to us about a query you have;

-- when you complete an application, for example when you apply to become enrolled with AUSTRAC as a reporting entity, or when you request access to information under the FOI Act;
+- when you complete an application, for example when you apply to be enrolled with AUSTRAC as a reporting entity, or when you request access to information under the FOI Act;

 AUSTRAC may also collect personal information indirectly when:

 - the information is given to AUSTRAC without being solicited, for example dob-in information from members of the public about suspected financial crime;

-- When we receive information about persons of interest, which may include their criminal records, from our partner agencies in the course of collaborating on a criminal investigation.
+- When we receive information from other government agencies in the course of collaborating on a law enforcement investigation.

-Except in situations otherwise required by legislation, AUSTRAC will allow you to interact with us anonymously or to use a pseudonym if you wish.
-For example, if you contact AUSTRAC’s contact centre to make a general inquiry and you do not wish to provide your name, we will not insist on asking for your name or other personal information if you indicate you do not wish to provide it.
+Except where circumstances or legislation require it, AUSTRAC will allow you to interact with us anonymously or to use a pseudonym if you wish.
+For example, if you contact AUSTRAC’s contact centre to make a general inquiry and you do not wish to provide your name, we will not insist on asking for your name or other personal information if you indicate you do not wish to provide these details.

 See ‘Disclosure of information’ for more details on how information is shared and used within Fintel Alliance.

-When you visit AUSTRAC’s website, a record of your visit is logged and information is automatically recorded for statistical purposes to enable us to improve the site and our services.
+When you visit AUSTRAC’s website www.austrac.gov.au, a record of your visit is logged and information is automatically recorded for statistical purposes to enable us to improve the site and our services.
 This information does not identify you individually and AUSTRAC does not otherwise track information about you and your visits.